Melissa Franklin: Career

 Franklin earned her physics PhD from Stanford University in 1982 with a thesis titled "Selected studies of charmonium decay" under the supervision of Gary Feldman and Martin Perl, working with the school's linear accelerator, SLAC.
 She did postdoctoral work at the University of California at Berkeley in the Lawrence Berkeley Laboratory.
 In 1988 she became an assistant professor at the University of Illinois, and worked at Fermilab in Chicago.
 In 1987 she joined Harvard University, later becoming the physics department's first tenured woman professor.
 For over a decade, Franklin traveled between Boston and Chicago every few weeks, to check on and fix equipment at Fermilab.
 In 1995, her team proved the existence of the top quark.

 At Harvard, Franklin co-directs the Laboratory for Particle Physics and Cosmology (LPPC), alongside Gary Feldman, John Huth, Masahiro Morii and Christopher Stubbs.
 The LPPC studies topics on the Energy Frontier, the Intensity Frontier and the Cosmic Frontier.

 Since the 1990s, Franklin has been a frequent guest on the CBC Radio science program Quirks and Quarks.
-Franklin has also been a frequent lecturer and "dramatic read[er]" in the annual Ig Noble Prize Ceremonies and other events of the Annals of Improbable Research.
+Franklin has also been a frequent lecturer and "dramatic read[er]" in the annual Ig Nobel Prize Ceremonies and other events of the Annals of Improbable Research.